mathieucarbou/YaSolR/docs/manual.md

 Using voltage regulators such as LSA or LCTC is possible with the help of a conversion board like the one listed in the [hardware page](./build#voltage-regulators).

 - The conversion board needs to be powered with a 12V DC input (you can use a Meanwell HDR-15-12 DIN rail for that, installed under a 2A breaker)
-- The GND and dimmer output of YaSolr must be connected to the PWM- and PWM+ of the conversion board instead of going to a SSR or Robodyn
+- The GND and dimmer output of YaSolr must be connected to the PWM- and PWM+ of the conversion board instead of going to a SSR or RobotDyn
 - The output GND (-) and A0 (+) of the conversion board must be connected to the LSA or LCTC voltage regulator, at the 0-10V analog input

 **How it works:**